plaited/eslint-prettier-config/README.md

-# Plaited eslint config preset
+# Plaited eslint prettier config presets

 An opinionated Eslint config used for Plaited repositories.